 |Assistant Professor of Law

-Sally McDonald Henry is an associate professor of law who specializes in commercial law, bankruptcy, and related litigation.
+Sally McDonald Henry is an assistant professor of law who specializes in commercial law, bankruptcy, and related litigation.
 Before coming to Texas Tech, she practiced law for almost thirty years, first as an associate and then as a partner in the corporate restructuring department of Skadden, Arps, Slate, Meagher & Flom LLP, a worldwide corporate law firm.

 Her practice included serving as counsel for a number of debtors and creditors in high-profile cases throughout the United States.
 She has served as counsel to the debtor-in-possession or trustee in oil trading cases, retail reorganization cases, real estate development cases, and commodity trading cases, among others.
 She also has represented secured and unsecured creditors and distressed asst-purchasers in numerous high-stakes matters.